 Enter your name and e-mail address below, and you'll be instantly added to our photography mailing list distribution.
 You'll receive a one-time confirmation e-mail.
 Right after that, the first e-mail with today's digest will be forwarded to you.
 The signup process is completely automated, so you are just a few minutes away from discovering what our existing users already received earlier today.
 You'll get up to speed right away on what's the latest on our website, without any long introductions or other delays.

 Going forward, the next digest will be released in just a few hours.
-So if you don't sign up now, you'll also miss everything covered in it too.
+So please make sure to sign up right now, because otherwise you'll miss it.

 Here are just some of the things we talk about: